Sheffield F.C.: List of managers

+Players

 Notable former players

 Famous players from the club's early days included Nathaniel Creswick and William Prest, who founded the club.
 Four Sheffield players have appeared for England – Charles Clegg, who played in the first international game against Scotland in 1872, John Owen, in 1874, Thomas Sorby, in 1879, and Jack Hudson, in 1883.

 In addition to the above, the following have played in the Football League either before or after playing for Sheffield: